BeehiveForum/BeehiveForum/docs/readme.txt

 The easiest way to back up your Beehive Forum files is to take a copy of the forum directory and it's contents.
-Restoring this back up incase of upgrade failure is then simply a case of uploading the files again just as you would when performing a new install.
+Restoring this back up incase of upgrade failure is then simply a case of uploading the files and overwriting the changes.

 1.4.1.3 Upload new forum files